BlackThompson/Painted-Skin/README.md

    - Keep in mind that face swapping in videos might take some time, so be patient! 😅

 ## ❗ Important Note
+- If you are able to load `src_picture` but encounter issues with loading `src_video`, please ensure that you have downloaded  [FFmpeg](https://ffmpeg.org/download.html) and correctly added its `bin` directory to your system path.
 - Ensure that `target_picture` is uploaded for the face swap to work effectively.

 Enjoy swapping faces and have a good laugh! 😆